derinil/mpunksminer/readme.md

 This project is for archival purposes only.
 It was written back in 2021.
 It currently does not compile due to breaking changes in Zig.
 Git history was wiped.

 This is a thirdparty "miner" for the https://www.mpunks.org project.
-These NFTs were only mintable if you had a 128 bit integer that would produce a KECCAK-256 hash that fit the conditions in the ETH contract.
+These NFTs were only mintable if you had a 128 bit integer that would produce a KECCAK-256 hash that fit the conditions in the ETH contract (or something along those lines, I'm not sure exactly, it's been a while).
 When this project was first released, the official miner was a web worker script (Javascript running on browser).
 This was the first miner that ran directly on CPU and GPU.
 The KECCAK-256 C hasher in `src/miner.cl` is taken from [the solidity codebase](https://github.com/ethereum/solidity/blob/develop/libsolutil/Keccak256.cpp).

 ## Warning: there are no downloads available, you will have to compile this yourself.